 REMINDER: The regular scheduled meeting for the Butler Spinner & Weaver Guild is held the first Wednesday of each month.
 The meeting is held at the Butler County Extension Office unless otherwise posted on this page.
 For information about our next meeting please contact Wini at 724-272-4285

 Reminder: Our project day will be the 2nd Wed. of each month.
-We will be meeting at the Butler County Extension Office, 10AM until ?
+Please note that we will be meeting at the park from June through September, 10AM until ?

 In the event of bad weather or you are unsure if meeting will be cancelled, please contact Karen Bierbauer at 724-924-2383.